 I am part of Dvbris.com building web apps with React and Node.js, and mobile apps with React Native.
 I also build command line applications and games in Node.js, Python and C (as well as dabbling in Haskell and other esoteric languages).
 I am currently a mobile software engineer at Mettle and NatWest Boxed (previously at British Telecom).

-Contact me: email@example.com or visit Dvbris.com
+Contact me at email@example.com or visit Dvbris.com.

 I have been installing Node.js modules from npm for a long time to use with the Grunt build system.
 I decided to publish some of my own modules for other people to use and for ease of access in my other projects.
 Below are the modules I have published to npm:

 For my first app I decided to create a monitoring dashboard to keep track of my servers.
 It currently has the following features: